AGM

 Try http://www.russianblue.org/ or http://www.breedlist.com/russian-blue-breeders.html for lists of breeders in America.

-If want to to find a kitten please either ring your nearest Russian Blue breeder or ring The Kitten Secretary of the Russian Blue Breeders Association who will advise you of any others in your area:
+If want to to find a kitten please either contact your nearest Russian Blue breeder or ring The Kitten Secretary of the Russian Blue Breeders Association who will advise you of any others in your area:

 e-mail